 While $h$-PI converges faster (in terms of iterations) as $h$ increases, in most states, performing $h$-step lookahead does not contribute to the speed-up at all.
-For instance, taking $h=2$, we can achieve the exact same convergence rate as $2$-PI by using a $2$-step lookahead in only a single state in each iteration (and $1$-step in all other states).
+In our example, we can achieve exactly the same convergence rate as $2$-PI by using a $2$-step lookahead in only a single state in each iteration (and $1$-step in all other states).
 Specifically, we need to pick the state that is exactly $2$ steps behind the last updated state in the chain.
-For general $h$, consider applying $\ell$-step lookahead in only one state --- the one that is $\ell$ steps behind the last updated state in the chain --- for each $\ell=2,\dots,h$ and $1$-step in the others.
+For general $h$, consider applying $\ell$-step lookahead in only one state --- the one that is $\ell$ steps behind the last updated state in the chain --- for $\ell=2,\dots,h$ and $1$-step in the others.
 This guarantees the same number of iterations until convergence as $h$-PI, but with much less computation time.
-Namely, while the per-iteration computational cost of $h$-PI is $O \bigl( n \cdot \costh{h} \bigr)$, we can achieve the same convergence rate with just $O \bigl( n \cdot \costh{1} + \sum_{\ell=2}^h \costh{\ell} \bigr).$ In practice, when $n$ is large and $\costh{h}$ can scale exponentially with $h$, this gap can be immense: $O \bigl( n \cdot 2^h \bigr)$ versus $O \bigl( n + 2^h \bigr)$.
+Namely, while the per-iteration computational cost of $h$-PI is $O \bigl( n \cdot \costh{h} \bigr)$, we can achieve the same convergence rate with just $O \bigl( n \cdot \costh{1} + \sum_{\ell=2}^h \costh{\ell} \bigr).$ In practice, when $n$ is large and $\costh{h}$ scales exponentially with $h$, this gap can be immense: $O \bigl( n \cdot 2^h \bigr)$ versus $O \bigl( n + 2^h \bigr)$.